ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DesignPatterns/HLD/ArchitecturalPatterns/Notes.md

 ## 6️⃣ **gRPC (Google Remote Procedure Call)**
 ### 🔹 Overview:
+- Protocol Buffers (Protobuf) is a language-neutral, platform-neutral mechanism for serializing structured data developed by Google.
+It is designed to be smaller, faster, and more efficient than formats like JSON or XML.
 - A high-performance **RPC framework** using **HTTP/2** for **fast, efficient** communication.
 - Supports **protocol buffers (protobuf)** instead of JSON.